Atractocarpus hirtus: Description

 Flowers are pentamerous and actinomorphic, quite fragrant and borne in small terminal groups.
 The green calyx tube is about 30 mm long with lobes reduced to small teeth.
 The corolla is white, the corolla tube is 25–30 mm long with five lobes (petals) measuring 20–30 mm in length.
 The anthers, which do not extend beyond the corolla tube, measure about 6–9 mm long; the pistil about 20–25 mm long.

 This species is gynodioecious, that is, individual plants are either female or hermaphroditic.

 The fruits of this plant are a densely hairy drupe, somewhat pear-shaped and measuring about 20 mm in diameter by 30 to 50 mm long, including the attached calyx tube.
 The body of the fruit is orange and the calyx tube is green.
 They contain numerous seeds about 7 mm long immersed in an orange pulp.

 Flowering occurs from May to November, and fruits ripen from December to August.

 Taxonomy

 Atractocarpus hirtus was first described as Gardenia hirta in 1869 by Ferdinand von Mueller in his work Fragmenta Phytographiae Australiae (vol. 7), from a specimen collected in 1867 by John Dallachy near the Tully River (then known as the Mackay River).
 Mueller later transferred it to the genus Randia in his publication Systematic Census of Australian Plants of 1882.

 In a 1999 revision of the Australian species of Gardenia and Randia, published in Australian Systematic Botany, the Australian botanist C.F.
 Puttock reassigned this species and gave it the current combination Atractocarpus hirtus.

 Etymology

-The genus name Atractocarpus is derived from the Ancient Greek terms atractos, meaning "spindle", and karpos meaning "fruit", and refers to the spindle-shaped fruit of the type species.
+The genus name Atractocarpus is derived from the Ancient Greek terms átraktos, meaning "spindle", and karpós meaning "fruit", and refers to the spindle-shaped fruit of the type species.
 The species epithet hirtus is a Latin word meaning "hairy".